Adroiti/docs-for-code-review-tools/Cppcheck/redundantCopyLocalConst.md

 ## Description

-The const variable `varname` is assigned a copy of the data.
-You can avoid the unnecessary data copying by converting `varname` to const reference.
+The const variable is assigned a copy of the data.
+You can avoid the unnecessary data copying by converting to const reference.

 ## Further Reading